 All my new sites are now on WordPress.com.
 Most of them use a free account.
 WordPress.com keeps the software up to date, protect it from viruses and other nasties, and makes regular backups of your data.

-A paid site hosted by WordPress.com gives you more options and lets you choose your own web address.
+A paid site hosted on WordPress.com gives you more options and lets you choose your own web address.
 You can upgrade from free to paid at any time.
-This is less than $100 per year.
+This is about $125 per year.

-If you go this route, beware.
+If you go the independent route, beware.
 Some hosts buy the domain name on your behalf, but register it under their own name.
 It’s in the fine print.
 If you want to move to a different host, they can keep your domain name hostage.

 I used to use PmWiki.
 That program was great for its time.
 I still miss it.
 The code and database can be edited directly.
 Themes are simpler.
 The community is knowledgeable and supportive.
 However, it comes with the same downsides as installing any other software.